Nick-Zafiropoulos/dm-gen/README.md

 # How Does It Work?

-Click the link to see some of DM Gen's features.
+Click the link to walk through DM Gen's features.

 <a href="https://dmgen.up.railway.app/howitworks">
     <img width="190px" alt="how it works page" title="Go to How It Works page" src="https://custom-icon-badges.demolab.com/badge/-How%20It%20Works-blue?style=for-the-badge&logoColor=white&logo=repo"/></a>